 We could even have Bible study meetings in there!”
 “Wow!
 This is awesome!”
 He went over and got on a swing.
 Just then, they both heard her Mama call out, “Children!
 Get your books, you have to go to school!”

 The Little Boy groaned.
 The Little Girl said, “don’t worry, we can come and play here after school.”

 Up ahead of them on the road they could see some people walking on the rocky road.
-Some people were walking with a limp, somewhere walking really slowly, and others were doing okay.
+Some people were walking with a limp, some were walking really slowly, while others were doing okay.

 They both said “okay, bye!
 We’ll see you tonight!”

 “Daddy?
 If I do something wrong, am I a bad girl?”
 “No honey.”
 “Then what is it called?”

 “It’s just called that you made a mistake or you made a bad choice.
 Too many people don’t take the time to slow down and talk to children or in their dealings with other people.
 People try to abbreviate everything, whether it’s their words or their actions.
 One of the definitions of patience is taking the time with each person, don’t hurry things.”